imcs-compsim/pinns_for_comp_mech/README.md

     ```bash
     conda activate pinn-env
     ```
 4. To test cluster, submit a job on a compute node.
-This is achieved through `test_cluster.sh`.
+This is achieved through `test_cluster.sh` (full path: pinnswithdxde/tests/integration_tests/cluster/test_cluster.sh).

     ```bash
     $ sbatch $HOME/pinnswithdxde/tests/integration_tests/cluster/test_cluster.sh
     ```
+    Number of threads is set in `test_cluster.sh` file.
+TensorFlow needs to be `intra_op_parallelism_threads` and `inter_op_parallelism_threads` parameters set.
+Thus, we give  `tf_cluster_settings.py` to the slurm job via sbatch.
+This enables TensorFlow to set OMP parameters that defined in `test_cluster.sh`.

 > `NOTE`: Do not forget to adopt the inside of the `test_cluster.sh` to specify the slurm options e.g., `--mail-user`.
+But the default one should work without error.

-> `NOTE`: Always be sure that you activated venv `pinn-env` (step 3) before `sbatch` any slurm sript.
+> `NOTE`: Always be sure that you activated venv `pinn-env` (step 3) before `sbatch` any slurm script.
 This includes other scripts you will run as well.
 The reason behind is that activating venv in `test_cluster.sh` needs the full path for the conda env `pinn-env` and it gives some **init** error if the full path is used.

 > `NOTE`: For conda commands: A conda [cheatsheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf) can be very useful.

+> `NOTE`: Some usefull information regarding [CPU](https://github.com/PrincetonUniversity/slurm_mnist/tree/master/cpu_only#readme) on cluster.